mybroxyz/My-Bro-Linktree-Website/README.md

 5. Go to your GitHub repo's settings.
 In `Pages` set "Deploy from a branch" to `gh-pages`!
 6. Enjoy!

+PS.
+Edit src\components\FooterDisclaimer.tsx and src\components\FooterTokenomics.tsx as well to customize teh tokenomics and disclaimer section.
+PPS.
+Edit src\App.tsx to change the tab image and description.
+The loading image and tab image is the src\assets\favicon.svg svg
+PPPS. index.html has some info too can update if desired

 > \[!IMPORTANT]
 >
 > <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Glowing%20Star.png" alt="Glowing Star" width="20" height="20" /> **Star Us** to receive the latest updates of this project from GitHub!